rwitzel/camel-demo/etc/features.md

 * filter, choice
 * ?testing?
 * monitoring: hawtio
-* my experience: the book and JMS and spring security

 * rollback (unit of work) / error handling

+* summary:
+  * excellent concise and powerful syntax to easily integrate with the world
+  * unit of work helps in handling error scenarios (components support this already)
+  * my limited experience: the book and JMS and spring security
+  * Java later than XML makes finding the right DSL a bit difficult ... but verbose works always

 Open Questions
 ==============